Lower Blepharoplasty Overview

 - Sagging begins in the cheek tissue

-These changes can develop wrinkles, bags, or dark circles underneath the eye that will create a sad or tired eye that makes people self-conscious about their appearance.
+These changes can develop wrinkles, bags, or dark circles underneath the eye that will create a sad or tired eye that makes people self-conscious about their appearance and prompts them to seek eyelid treatment.

 - The loose or wrinkled skin of the lower eyelid – A variety of modalities can address the aging skin.
 The excess skin can be removed by making a small incision underneath the eyelashes.
 If the skin has begun to thin, a chemical peel or laser resurfacing treatment can stimulate collagen production and rejuvenate the epidermis.